openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 1. Operator is unable to determine the private and public subnets in the cluster.
 In this case the operator will be marked as __Degraded__ in the status.
 2. lb-controller pods are not running.
-This would mean that the webhook are unavailable and all operations on _Ingress_ , _IngressClass_ and _IngressGroup_ would fail.
+This would mean that the webhook is unavailable and all operations on _Ingress_ , _IngressClass_ and _IngressGroup_ would fail.
 The failure would include a message indicating that the webhook is unavailable and the user would have to remediate this by examining the status of the lb-controller.